-- " Communication Sciences (Studij) (elective courses, 2nd semester, 1st year) - " Communication Sciences (Studij) (elective courses, 4th semester, 2nd year) - " Communication Sciences (Studij) (elective courses, 4th semester, 2nd year) - " Communication Sciences (Studij) (elective courses, 6th semester, 3rd year)
+- " Communication Sciences (Studij) (elective courses, 2nd semester, 1st year) - " Communication Sciences (Studij) (elective courses, 2nd semester, 1st year) - " Communication Sciences (Studij) (elective courses, 4th semester, 2nd year) - " Communication Sciences (Studij) (elective courses, 4th semester, 2nd year) - " Communication Sciences (Studij) (elective courses, 6th semester, 3rdyear) - " Communication Sciences (Studij) (elective courses, 6th semester, 3rdyear)

-- 1. Indicate, define and apply basic concepts of PR in culture and sports. - 2.
+- I. Indicate, define and apply basic concepts of PR in culture and sports. - 2.
 List, describe and apply the tools of public relations which are applicable to the projects in the field of culture and sports. - 3.
 List, describe and apply the tools of public relations which are applicable to the projects in the field of culture and sports. - 4.
 Demonstrate the ability to develop a public relations activity plan for a concrete project in the field of culture and sports, on the basis of the business analysis. - 5.
 Demonstrate the ability to effectively and independently carry out practical tasks and prepare a research paper in a team.